parrondo/deeptrading-tfserving-python/README.md

 ## Tensorflow serving client
 This is a tensorflow serving client implementation from https://github.com/epigramai/tfserving-python-predict-client.

+You can find here a Tensorflow client examples to trade.

 The predict client is meant to be used with a model served by TensorFlow Serving.
 Because tfserving model server runs a gRPC service, it cannot be requested by just sending a normal HTTP request.
 The predict_client package is a grcp client that can request the service.

-Read the author blog posts about TensorFlow Serving:
+Read the author's blog posts about TensorFlow Serving:

 [Part 1](https://medium.com/p/a79726f7c103/) and [Part 2](https://medium.com/p/682eaf7469e7/)